jonlpersson/ed-latimore/site/_posts/2022-08-02-how-to-dress-as-a-muscular-man.md

 How you dress says a lot about you but it’s only one piece of the puzzle.
 Read my articles on [how to be more likable](https://edlatimore.com/how-to-be-likeable/) and [how to stop caring what other people think](https://edlatimore.com/how-to-stop-worrying-about-what-others-think-of-you/) for more tips.
 You can drastically change your life in a matter of 6 months if you work at it.

-***If this article helped you out and you decide to buy something my shirt recommendations, then I'd love if you purchased from the link.
+***If this article helped you out and you decide to buy something my shirt recommendations, then I’d love if you purchased from the link.
 I make an affiliate commission on every sale, you get a quality piece of clothing, and you help the site out.***

 ***[Tappered Menswear](https://taperedmenswear.com?ref=12)***